ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## List of Profile Issues

-The following is a list of EAT, CWT, JWS, COSE, JOSE and CBOR options that a profile should address.
+The following is a list of EAT, CWT, JWT, COSE, JOSE and CBOR options that a profile should address.

 ### Use of JSON, CBOR or both